 - There is a desire to be there to develop the idea

 - They have a positive attitude towards the task itself

 - Strong and independent personalities, since they are not strongly influenced by the group

-- They have as many different trainings, different ways of thinking (e.g. creative vs. technical) or different experiences as possible
+- They have as many different pieces of training, different ways of thinking (e.g. creative vs. technical), or different experiences as possible

 6 effective methods for brainstorming